naninovel/docs/docs/zh/support/index.md

 ## Developer Support

 ::: warn
-Developer support is limited to Naninovel-specific topics only and can be provided in either English or Russian languages.
-For anything Unity-related (build UIs with uGUI, setup addressable system, write C# scripts, etc) see the [information above](/ru/support/#unity-support).
+Developer support is limited to Naninovel-specific topics only.
+For anything Unity-related (build UIs with uGUI, setup addressable system, write C# scripts, etc) see the [information above](/zh/upport/#unity-support).
 :::

 To receive direct developer support join Naninovel Discord server ([discord.gg/BfkNqem](https://discord.gg/BfkNqem)) and register your copy of the asset using the following registration form: [naninovel.com/register](https://naninovel.com/register/).